panicsteve/shutup-css/README.md

 ## Can I contribute to shutup.css?

 Sure!
-You can [send me a pull request on GitHub][pull-request].
-If you speak CSS but not Git, just email me your proposed changes.
+You can [send me a pull request on GitHub][css-pull-request].
+If you speak CSS but not Git, just [email me][email-steven] your proposed changes.

 ## How do I contact you?

 You can contact me at [stevenf@panic.com][email-steven], or on Twitter as [@stevenf][twitter-steven].

 [ext-chrome]: https://chrome.google.com/webstore/detail/oklfoejikkmejobodofaimigojomlfim?hl=en-US&amp;gl=US  (Shut Up on the Chrome Web Store)